datagraft/geo-converter/README.md

 #About geo-converter
-This library transforms Shape files into compatible CSV format.
+This library transforms Shape files into a compatible CSV format.

 #Requirements